SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/*-arguments.md

 ###### active

-»⟮Active alignment⟯« has ⟮A1=C1 and A2=C2⟯ for v=2 and ⟮A1 = sometimes C1, sometimes C2⟯ for v=1.
-Typically, ⟮＿active alignment＿⟯ decides ⟮whether A1 of v=1 gets C1 or C2⟯ based on ⟮the agenthood of A1⟯.
-There are two types of ⟮＿active alignment＿⟯, ⟮＿split-S＿⟯ and ⟮＿fluid-S＿⟯.
-⟮＿split-S＿⟯ and ⟮＿fluid-S＿⟯ are named that way because what I usually call ⟮A1 of v=1⟯ is more commonly called ⟮S⟯.
-»⟮Split-S⟯« alignment is ⟮＿active aligment＿⟯ where ⟮the presumed agenthood of A1 of v=1⟯ ⟮has calcified into two classes of ＿verblikes＿⟯, ⟮which require C1 or C2 respectively⟯.
+⟮＿active alignment＿⟯ may be ⟮＿split-S＿⟯ or ⟮c_;＿fluid-S＿⟯ »⟮Split-S/Fluid⟯« alignment is ⟮＿active aligment＿⟯ where ⟮the agenthood of A1 of v=1⟯ ⟮has calcified into two classes of ＿verblikes＿⟯/⟮can be chosen by the speaker for effect⟯
-»⟮Fluid-S⟯« alignment is ⟮＿active alignment＿⟯ which ⟮allow the speaker to choose⟯ ⟮the case of A1⟯ and thus ⟮imply agenthood (or not)⟯.

 #### A2A3 morphosyntacitic alignment